A Plug-and-Play Method with Inpainting Network for Bayesian Uncertainty Quantification in Imaging: Bayesian background and BUQO principle

 This definition of $\Sc$ suffers a number of drawbacks.
-First, there are multiple hyper-parameters that must be tuned by the user.
-These parameters can be seen as tolerances the user allow on how \textit{smooth} they want the inpainting to be, or how much \textit{energy} can be considered to suppose the structure is absent.
+In particular, there are multiple hyper-parameters that must be manually tuned by the user.
+These parameters can be seen as tolerances the user allow on how \textit{smooth} they want the inpainting to be, or how much energy can be considered to suppose the structure is absent (i.e., to \textit{remove} the tructure).
 Empirical choices of these parameters are proposed in \cite{RPW18, RPW19, PNAS2022}, based on statistics computed on the MAP estimate.
-Second for $\Sc_2$ as defined in \eqref{def:S_BUQO}, the linear operator $\Lb$ consists in computing convolutions starting from the edges of the structure and iterating in the direction of its center.
-Building such an operator relies on a greedy technique, which is not scalable.
-The TV-ball approach proposed in \cite{PNAS2022} does not have this issue, but can only be applied to piece-wise constant images, possibly causing ``patches" to appear in $\xb_\Sc^\ddagger$.
-Finally, for $\Sc_2$ as defined in \eqref{def:S_BUQO}, the operator $\Lb$ is structure-dependent, and must be rebuilt when assessing another structure, hence leading again to scalability issues.
+However this approach lacks generalization.
+In addition, some of the operators used in previous works are application-specific, and/or image-dependent (see Appendix~\ref{appendix:struct}), further emphasizing the need for more generic definitions of $\Sc$.